knetikmedia/knetikcloud-csharp-net20-client/docs/MediaArtistsApi.md

 <a name="createartisttemplate"></a>
 # **CreateArtistTemplate**
-> ModelTemplateResource CreateArtistTemplate (ModelTemplateResource artistTemplateResource)
+> TemplateResource CreateArtistTemplate (TemplateResource artistTemplateResource)

 Create an artist template